 (a) The Class C Uniform shall be black, made from Ripstop fabric.
 The shirt may be long or short sleeved.
-The shirt shall be of the same type material as the pants and to be worn with tactical web gear.
-The approved brand is: 5.11 Tactical Duty Uniform or Blauer.
+The shirt shall be of the same type material as the pants and to be worn with tactical nylon gear.
+The Tactical Duty Uniform brand shall be approved by the department.
 Department shoulder patches shall be affixed to both sleeves and a soft cloth badge shall be affixed to the front of the shirt over the left breast pocket.
-A cloth nametag, black with white lettering shall be used.
+A cloth nametag, black with off-white (silver) lettering shall be used.

-An approved option to the traditional Class C uniform, is the Blauer BDU Armorskin uniform vest with an Armorskin BDU base shirt (long or short sleeved).
+An approved option to the traditional Class C uniform, is the Blauer polyester BDU Armorskin uniform vest with an Armorskin BDU base shirt (long or short sleeved).
 The base shirt shall have the Department cloth badge and patches affixed along with the embroidered officers name (first initial, last name) in the appropriate locations.
 This optional uniform shall be purchased from an authorized uniform dealer and at the employee's expense